Wasenshi123/RestAPI/README.md

 ## Prerequisites
 - Need to open the .solution with administrative power in order to run successfully
 - Modify the connection string in web.config of WebAPI project to the correct sql database instance name on your machine
+- Execute the SQL Script file in folder 'DatabaseScripts' inside the solution folder to setup the database and stored procedure

 ## Testing
 ### Use swagger